genropy/smartroute/llm-docs/README.md

 ## What Is It?

 Instance-scoped routing engine for dynamic method dispatch with plugin support.
+Each instance gets its own isolated router.

 ## Core Pattern